jmhodges/justrun/README.md

 Justrun currently only supports the bash shell, but, with some thought, a shell configuration option could be provided.
 Pull requests welcome.

-The `-i` argument being a comma-separated list is gross.
-I've not found a better mechanism, yet.
-Globbing in it may help.
-Pull requests welcome.
+The `-i` argument is no longer required to be a comma-separated list, but it would be nice for more complicated systems to have an easier way to configure ignore lists.

 It's fairly easy to accidentally cause a cycle in your commands and the filesystem watches.
 Files or directories that will be touched or created by